CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 **Assessment Deletion**

-Both Configuration and Vulnerability Assessments can be deleted from their respective tabs on the Target System.
+Configuration assessment results can be deleted from their respective tabs on the Target System.
 Each row in the Assessment Lists now has a Delete Action in the Actions column.
 When clicked, you will be prompted to confirm you would like to delete, then on confirmation the individual result will be deleted:

 ![](https://i.imgur.com/mdeEqMI.png)